Music Under Glass, Mitchell Park Domes

-Consider that 88% of vacationers conduct travel planning online (The Travel Industry Association and American Express, 2008).
-If an attraction’s website gives a more enticing taste of what it is like to be there, to experience the place, to know it from the inside, it will attract more customers.
+Consider that 85% of leisure travelers consider the internet their main source of travel planning and the average traveler visits ~22 travel related sites during 9.5 research sessions prior to booking.
+(Google ThinkInsights, 2011) If an attraction’s website gives a more enticing taste of what it is like to be there, to experience the place, to know it from the inside, it will attract more customers.
 Adding a Tour de Force will do just that.

 360VR tours won’t fully replace in-person visits any time soon.
 But if the experience of being there is part of an attraction’s “attraction” 360VR is best at conveying that, far better than still photos or promotional videos.
 And the experience can be enhanced even further by adding voiceovers, soundtracks, motion transitions and other rich media features.